grommunio/gromox/doc/outlook_rule_spec.rst

 ..
         SPDX-License-Identifier: CC-BY-SA-4.0 or-later
-        SPDX-FileCopyrightText: 2019 Jan Engelhardt
+        SPDX-FileCopyrightText: 2024 Jan Engelhardt

-Specification for the Outlook RWZ rule stream and file format
+Specification for the Outlook (2016–2021) RWZ rule stream and file format.
+Available information for older versions is sporadicly sprinkled in.

-version 2021-05-12
+version 2024-02-25

 written up by Jan Engelhardt